Explore the many benefits that work experience opportunities bring to businesses, young people, and the wider community.

 If this is the case, you could:

-Recent case law has determined workers employed on a continuous contract throughout the year, and who work for varying hours during certain weeks of the year, such as those who work only term time, are entitled to 5.6 weeks of leave each year.
+Recent case law has determined that workers employed on a continuous contract throughout the year, and who work for varying hours during certain weeks of the year, such as those who work only term time, are entitled to 5.6 weeks of leave each year.
 This entitlement applies even though there are some weeks in the year when they do not work.

 In such instances, holiday pay is calculated by averaging the pay received during the 12 weeks before the commencement of their leave.
-If there are weeks during the 12-week period where no pay was received, these weeks are disregarded and the employer must count back to include a total of 12 weeks in which pay was received.
+If there are weeks during the 12-week period where no pay was received, these weeks are disregarded, and the employer must count back to include a total of 12 weeks in which pay was received.

-Although there may be times when a part-year worker receives a higher payment than a full-time worker - this is compliant with the Part-Time Workers (Prevention of Less Favourable Treatment) Regulations (Northern Ireland) 2000, as the part-time worker is not being treated less favourably.
+Although there may be times when a part-year worker receives a higher payment than a full-time worker, this is compliant with the Part-Time Workers (Prevention of Less Favourable Treatment) Regulations (Northern Ireland) 2000, as the part-time worker is not being treated less favourably.
 There is no legislative provision to prevent part-time workers from being treated more favourably.

 Holiday entitlement for staff on family-related leave.